AlexisMasseron/copyrightly.io/README.md

 If there are no errors, the contracts will be then deployed to the local development network.

-> In case the contracts have been previously deployed, and we want to force redeployment:
+> In case the contracts have been previously deployed, and we want to force re-deployment, use the following command instead:
 >
 > ```
 > npm run migrate -- --reset